-Artificial growth lights can be used in rooms that receive minimal to no natural light exposure to help develop Monstera plants’ growth indoors.
-Just be sure to use a low-level setting and ideally don’t expose the plant to direct artificial light for extended periods of time.
+Artificial growth lights can be used in rooms with minimal to no natural light exposure to help develop Monstera plants’ growth indoors.
+Just be sure to use a low-level setting and, ideally, don’t expose the plant to direct artificial light for extended periods.

 Can Monstera live in shade?

 The natural habitat for most Monstera plants is under the canopy of the forest shaded by surrounding trees and foliage so it will happily grow in shaded corners in most homes and offices.